top of page

 Research Assistantships

-The Project on Workforce welcomes current Harvard students interested in Fall 2022 and Spring 2023 Research Assistant opportunities to learn more about current projects and submit a general application here.
+The Project on Workforce welcomes current Harvard students interested in Research Assistant opportunities to learn more about current projects and submit an application here.

 Future of Work Study Group

-The Project on Workforce at Harvard hosts a cross-university study group that brings together a diverse group of students across different Harvard schools to discuss some of the key issues at the intersection of education, business, technology, and labor market policy.
+The Project on Workforce at Harvard hosts a cross-university study group for current Harvard graduate students that brings together a diverse group of students across different Harvard schools to discuss some of the key issues at the intersection of education, business, technology, and labor market policy.

-The study group features interactive learning sessions led by each of the faculty co-chairs of the Project Workforce, as well as guests from business, public policy, government, technology, and education.
+The study group features interactive learning sessions as well as guests from business, public policy, government, technology, and education.

-Study group members have the opportunity to meet students and Professors across different parts of Harvard who are thinking about the future of work, how it intersects with the dual pandemics of COVID-19 and systemic racism, and to collectively weigh some of the big questions facing society that inevitably cross sectors and disciplines.
-Find more information here.
+Study group members have the opportunity to meet students and Professors across different parts of Harvard who are thinking about the future of work and to collectively weigh some of the big questions facing society that inevitably cross sectors and disciplines.

-Get updates on our work and new opportunities as they arise:
+Get updates on our work and new opportunities as soon as they arise:

 bottom of page